 The Fire and Ice Thermos Grill by Char-Broil has been discontinued.
 This model was replaced by the Char-Broil Grill 2 Go Ice, which in turn is now discontinued.
 Char-Broil hasn't introduced any similar models of pop-up portable grills with coolers.

-Overview of the Fire and Ice Thermos Grill by Char-Broil
+Overview of the Char-Broil Fire and Ice Thermos Grill

-It has an open grill grate (192 inches) and a griddle section (120 inches), letting you not only grill burgers but cook up some eggs.
+It has an open grill grate and a griddle section, letting you grill burgers and cook up some eggs at the same time.
 The cooking surface is Teflon coated and the burners are made of stainless steel.

 - Large open grilling and griddle surface